- Overview

 October, 2017 – A team of undergraduate engineers reach out to New Harvest seeking funding to create a bioreactor prototype for a capstone project.
 Lacking a funding mechanism to support short-term research, New Harvest creates a new kind of grant—the New Harvest Seed Grant—to fund the project.

-This initiative is a collaboration between New Harvest and the Institute for Development of Advanced Applied Systems (IRNAS).
+This initiative is a collaboration between New Harvest, the Institute for Development of Advanced Applied Systems (IRNAS), and the Institute of Biomedical Sciences at the University of Maribor.

 It builds on a prototype developed by New Harvest seed grantees Han Zhang, Kyle Manke, and Yi-Fan Chen at the University of British Columbia and New Harvest research fellow Jess Krieger at Kent State University.